dweep-js/pomodoro/README.md

-# Pomo - Pomodoro Timer
+# Pomodoro - Pomodoro Timer

 A really simple Pomodoro timer website, built for personal use (mainly to stay focused while studying).
 Bare bones by design — no clutter, no extra features, just a timer.